 Well, I do like a bit of crafts!
 Using the haul of conkers, and the leaves, make holes through the conkers with an awl or a fine screwdriver, thread onto a piece of twine or string.
 How many you use is up to you but they are quite heavy so I erred on the side of fewer conkers.
 Then also thread or tie a few leaves, cones and other autumn flora at regular intervals and you have yourself a really seasonal garland.
 This is a brilliant activity for children to do too, but let an adult make the holes in the conkers!

-You can also use the same principles to make a door wreath.
+You can also use the same principles to make a door wreath, or use the leaves to make an autumn candle jar

 Or why not make a pumpkin garland?

 4. Make Elizabeth a Halloween Outfit, with a witches hat.

 This was her costume last year, hand made by me.
 This year’s outfit is a plain black dress, but it is totally adaptable.

 5. Make a Dio De Los Muertos dress too!